Guard13007/ROSUS/README.md

   Replaces all instances of "ub" in text with random vowels (including y).
   As ubification is a lossy anti-compression, data is lost.
 DeUbifying text can lead to unexpected results.
 Enjoy.
+- Kerbify.cpp
+  Replaces beginning letters of words with k (if they are a consonant).
+Because Kerbal Space Program.

 ## Installation